Home » Blog » Is Jackson Catnapper a good brand? How is their furniture constructed?

 Jackson

-Very few of Catnapper’s low and mid-priced competitors have offered coil spring seat construction, probably because of the extra cost.
+Very few of Jackson Catnapper’s low and mid-priced competitors have offered coil spring seat construction, probably because of the extra cost.

 Jackson Catnapper has a large number of negative reviews.